-3.1 Regulating the Voting Process
+Regulating the Voting Process

 Instructions, adaptations and training

-These provisions are supplemented or operationalized, where necessary, through instructions issued by the CEO to returning officers and other election officers.
+The CEA's provisions regarding the administration of the voting process are supplemented or implemented, where necessary, through instructions issued by the CEO to returning officers and other election officers.
 These instructions provide detailed and comprehensive steps that must be followed, for example, with respect to updating the lists of electors (the revision process) and administering the vote by special ballot, both at advance polls and on election day.

 Between election periods, Elections Canada implements training and infrastructure to ensure that returning officers are prepared when an election is called.
 The task is challenging and has become more so in recent years as new legislative provisions have added responsibilities and complexity to the jobs of election officers (notably, the voter identification requirements added in 2007).

 In order to vote at an advance polling station, on election day or at an Elections Canada office in federal elections and by-elections, electors must prove their identity and address in one of three ways.
 Under the first option, electors can show one piece of identification issued by a Canadian government (federal, provincial or municipal) or one of its agencies bearing their photo, name and address.
 Under the second option, electors can show two pieces of ID from the list of identification authorized by the CEO; both pieces must include their name, and at least one must include their current address.
 Lastly, if the elector is unable to establish their identity and address using one of the first two options, they may do so by making a solemn declaration and being accompanied by another elector whose name is on the list of electors at the same polling station.
 The accompanying elector, called a voucher, must provide proof of identity and address and also make a solemn declaration.